 - Remote Trigger (optional)

 Choose your scene, and place your camera and tripod accordingly.
 In a Pop of Light portrait, your long exposure will brighten the scene, and the pop of your flash will expose your subject.
 (You’ll still ask them to hold still, but it’s okay if they don’t quite nail it.
-The flash will freeze any minor movements!)
+It will freeze any minor movements!)

 - A) lower your ISO to reduce your camera’s sensitivity to light, or